Examples of stamps & rollers for clay

 As you can see in the example above, in the final mark in clay (lower right image) the multiple depth in the stamp really shows up mostly looking about the same in the clay.
 The reason we cut stamps in more than one depth is mostly for the function of the stamp as you press into the clay.
 For example, the letters and middle areas of the stamp press in first to allow them a head start on making a nice clear mark.
 Next the blue areas push in and that allows overlap like the fishing line and circle borders to not look like one object as a physical mark in the clay.
 Each design is different and many stamps work best as single level stamp, but we do have the ability to make a 2 level stamp when it will work out better for you as the clay artist.

-The second type of stamp, and more common, is the chop or maker's mark used to sign your work.
+The most common need for a clay stamp is the chop or maker's mark used to sign your work.
 These are usually made using our Signature Writer (R) Surface, the black surface you see in the photos.
 We have options of wood or pewter handles and the shape and size often determine which style of handle will fit your design the best.
 Maker's marks are often best when made simple, the less total surface area the easier the stamp will be to use.
 These examples show rather complex designs, but the easiest to use would be just simple initils or a single graphic or signature that we can take from a photo of your actual signature on paper.
 The smaller and simpler the mark the longer you will have to stamp in clay as it starts to firm up.
 If you want to stamp after you trim, a stamp under 1/2 inch (about 13 mm) is probably the best option for results you will like.

 Video demo of our stamps being used